BiffoQ/RDM-Assignments/AUTHOR_DATASET_ReadmeTemplate.txt

 Geographic location of data collection: Delft, The Netherlands

-Information about funding sources that supported the collection of the data: Electroceramics Society
+Information about funding sources that supported the collection of the data:

+ECCM National Agenda:
+A Dutch Research, Development & Innovation Agenda for a CO2-neutral industry based on renewable energy

 SHARING/ACCESS INFORMATION